 ROLLING ALONG.

 Reflection of the stb'd nav light.What did become amazingly apparent as we entered the edge of the stream about midnight was the steady increase in our speed.
-Entering the Gulf Stream is a bit like driving down a slip-road onto an interstate as you slide into the inside lane then accelerate to the center.
-As we sailed further into the stream Britannia increased speed markedly, from 6.5 knots to finally 9 and occasionally 10 over the ground as though we had just hoisted a spinnaker or large Genoa.
+Entering the Gulf Stream is a bit like driving down a slip-road onto an interstate, as you slide into the inside lane then accelerate in the traffic flow.
+As we sailed further into the stream Britannia increased speed markedly, from 6.5 knots to finally 9 and occasionally 10 over the ground, as though we had just hoisted a spinnaker or large Genoa.
 We were now plowing along with a rushing bow wave and a long florescent wake.
 Britannia had a bone in her teeth.

 In the morning, as we sailed deeper into the wide current we began to see many large multi-colored tropical fish similar to Dolphin, (Mahi Mahi), swimming alongside.
 We could almost scoop them up, so where was the fishing tackle when we needed it?
 The sea was a perfect blue and paint manufacturers should name a color for it ‘Gulfstream Blue.’

-We had been running the motor slowly to maintain the batteries, but suddenly it spluttered to a halt and Kevin and Bob set about finding out why, and soon discovered that the starboard fuel tank had run dry.
-We had been running off both tanks, or so I thought, but no fuel had been coming out of the port tank because the discharge pipe was found to be completely blocked.
+We had been running the motor slowly to maintain the batteries, but suddenly it spluttered to a halt and Kevin and Bob set about finding out why and quickly discovered that the starboard fuel tank had run dry.
+We had been running off both tanks or so I thought, but no fuel had been coming out of the port tank because the discharge pipe was found to be completely blocked.
 Britannia had been rolling heavily so it was probable that sediment had been disturbed in the tanks and blocked the pipe.

 Our third night at sea passed with little incident, except that the 6.5 Kw Kabuto generator suddenly decided not to run for more than ten minutes before stopping, when we had to wait for it to cool down.
 This was only just time to cook a frozen dinner - if you were quick.
 Luckily there were other food options and nobody starved.